NBKRedSpy/CardSurvival-Localization/README.md

 # Summary - What Does This Do?

+This is a command line utility for CSTI-ModLoader type mods to create a translation file.
+Important:  This utility does not handle cards that are created or modified in a .DLL.
+See the [Observations From Current Mods](#observations-from-current-mods) section.

-This command line utility searches all the .json files for a ModLoader based mod and finds any DefaultText that is set.
-If it has a LocalizationKey, the key and text will be written to SimpEn.psv.
+The utility searches all of the mod's .json files and finds any DefaultText that is set.
+If the entry has a LocalizationKey, the key and text will be written to SimpEn.psv.
 If it does not contain a LocalizationKey, a new key will be created and written to the .json file.
 The new key and the DefaultText will be added to the SimpEn.psv.

-The SimpEn.psv can be translated by putting the English text in the second column, and then saved as a CSV named SimpEn.csv.
+The resulting SimpEn.psv can be translated by putting the English text in the second column, and then saved as a CSV formatted file named SimpEn.csv.
+If there is a SimpEn_Errors.txt, correct any issues listed in that file.
 Then copy the SimpEn.csv to the ./Localization folder.
 The game will now show the English text.

 This utility does not handle cards that are created or modified in a .dll.
-For those mods, the code must be modified to include a LocalizationKey.
-If text for cards are created or modified programmatically, a class called CardSurvival-LocalizationStringUtility can be use to generate hash based keys which follows the same format as this utility's key generation.
-See https://github.com/NBKRedSpy/CardSurvival-LocalizationStringUtility .

-# Overview
-This tool was made to help create localization files for Mod Loader mods that currently do not have an English translation.
-This is not a replacement for a real translation or an official translation from the mod's author.
-However, it is a useable workaround and can also be used to help mod authors start a translation file.

-Users can either manually translate the text, or use a translation website.

-If a mod has a .dll as well as ModLoader files, this tool will create the ModLoader .json translation keys and file; however, any cards referenced or created in the .DLL must be addressed in the source code.
-See https://github.com/NBKRedSpy/CardSurvival-LocalizationStringUtility for assistance with .DLL translation.
+Those types of mods require a code change.
+A helper class for .DLL localization can be found here at https://github.com/NBKRedSpy/CardSurvival-LocalizationStringUtility .

 This document is focused on Chinese to English translation, but can also be used for English to Chinese.